0xa1a1aa/PNPT_notes/01 - Practical Ethical Hacking/10 - Active Directory Lab Build/04 - Setting Up Users, Groups, and Policies.md

 ![[Pasted image 20240309173351.png]]
 Password1234

-Now we have created a new user account (Tony Stark):
+Now we have created a new administrator user account (Tony Stark):
 ![[Pasted image 20240309173510.png]]

 Now we create a service account for SQL by copying the Administrator once more (this is not recommended btw):